stevenhankin/item-catalog/README.md

 * Create an account on [Amazon Login](https://developer.amazon.com/lwa/sp/overview.html)
 * Use your
-* Create an account and application on [Heroku](https://dashboard.heroku.com/apps)
+* Create an account and application on [Heroku](https://dashboard.heroku.com/apps) ** New -> Create new app
+** Choose an app name and region, then Create app
+** Deployment method: Use Heroku CLI
+** Follow the remaining steps
+* Should be able to run "heroku local" to test a local instance before deploying using "git push heroku"

 ## Running in Vagrant
 * cd vagrant